 Learning How to Tee Off with an Iron isn’t Easy.

-At the same time, this is a skill worth mastering.
+Since you’re here, you may already know that.
+At the same time, learning how to tee off with an iron is a skill worth mastering.
 Developing a proficiency with your irons will improve your golf score significantly.
 It will also give you better club options are you approach a par 3 or a tricky par 4.

 Without seeing your swing or tendencies, it’s tough for me to give specific advice.
 However, the basics that I highlight below are really important habits that will serve most golfers well as they look to tee off with an iron.